-However, MOS is not an “absolute metric” and many parameters influence this value.
+However, MOS is not an absolute metric, and many parameters influence this value.
 PRTG does its own measurements via the QoS Round Trip sensor and calculates the MOS score based on these parameters.
-For this purpose, PRTG considers lost packets in percent, the average latency, and jitter.
+For this purpose, PRTG considers packet loss, the average latency, and jitter.

-Furthermore, an R-value is needed, expressing the subjective quality of a connection; this R is standard for MOS calculation and ranges from 0 to 100, where higher means better.
-The R-value is defined in advance for MOS calculation; PRTG starts with 93, the number that indicates maximum user satisfaction (equals the MOS score 4.4).
-Based on the network conditions (i.e., packet loss, latency, jitter), PRTG deducts from there to map this R-value into an MOS score.
+PRTG starts with 93, the number that indicates maximum user satisfaction and equals the MOS score 4.4.
+Based on the network conditions (that means packet loss, latency, and jitter), PRTG deducts from there to map this R-value to an MOS score.

-- Latency and jitter are summed up and a defined value for computation time is added (e.g., 10ms).
-For the estimation of MOS, PRTG increases the impact of latency by a certain factor (i.e., doubled).
-The resulting number is called “effective latency”.
+- Latency and jitter are summed up and a defined value for computation time is added (for example, 10ms).
+For the estimation of MOS, PRTG increases the impact of latency by a certain factor (for example, doubled).
+The resulting number is called effective latency.

 effectiveLatency = latency + jitter * latencyImpact + compTime

-- The next step is to subtract the effective latency from the defined R—the higher the effective latency, the lower R will get.
-Also, R gets a much more aggressive deduction if latency exceeds a certain time.
-The lower latency, the more is deducted from effective latency, and the higher stays R.
+- The next step is to subtract the effective latency from the defined R. The higher the effective latency, the lower R gets.
+Also, R gets a much more aggressive deduction if the latency exceeds a certain amount of time.
+The lower the latency, the more is deducted from the effective latency, and the higher stays R.

 R = 93 – (effectiveLatency / factorLatencyBased)

-- Then PRTG deducts the percentage of packet loss from R. Depending on what impact packet loss should have, it is multiplied with a certain factor, for example, 2.5 times packet loss.
+- Afterward, PRTG deducts the percentage of packet loss from R. Depending on what impact packet loss should have, it is multiplied with a certain factor, for example, 2.5 times packet loss.

 R = R – (lostPackets * impact)